betaflight/betaflight/docs/Board - Omnibus F4.md

 * Buzzer connector
 * Integrated OSD

-## Herdware versions
+## Hardware versions

 ### Omnibus F4 v1

-* linear volatge stabilizer, tends to overheat
+* linear voltage stabilizer, tends to overheat
 * SBUS inverter connected to UART1
 * PPM and UART1 can be used together when S.BUS jumper is removed (close to PPM/SBUS connector)
 * 128mbit flash memory for Blackbox